db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 #### -isRezzed / -isUnrezzed

-This is used by both -per and -Targeteted as a requirement for valid targets.
+This is used by both -per and -Targeted as a requirement for valid targets.

 #### -byMe / -byOpponent